-During the- regular reexamination process, the AHA will determine the ongoing eligibility of each student who is subject to the eligibility restrictions in 24 CFR 5.612 by reviewing the student's individual income as well as the income of the student's parents.
-If the student has been determined "independent" from the individual'shis/her parents based on the policies in Sections 3-II.E and 7-II.E, the parents' income will not be reviewed.
+During the regular reexamination process, the AHA will determine the ongoing eligibility of each student who is subject to the eligibility restrictions in 24 CFR 5.612 by reviewing the student's individual income as well as the income of the student's parents.
+If the student has been determined "independent" from the individual's parents based on the policies in Sections 3-II.E and 7-II.E, the parents' income will not be reviewed.

-If the student is no longer income eligible based on the individual'shis/her own income or the income of the individual'shis/her parents, the student's assistance will be terminated in accordance with the policies in Section 12-I.D.
+If the student is no longer income eligible based on the individual's own income or the income of the individual's parents, the student's assistance will be terminated in accordance with the policies in Section 12-I.D.

-If the student continues to be income eligible based on his/her own income and the income of the individual'shis/her parents (if applicable), the AHA will process a reexamination in accordance with the policies in this chapter.
+If the student continues to be income eligible based on his/her own income and the income of the individual's parents (if applicable), the AHA will process a reexamination in accordance with the policies in this chapter.